-Our district uses First Citizen's Check Track service for electronic collection of returned checks written to schools.
+Our district uses First Citizen's ChecXchange and BB&T's Check Track services for electronic collection of returned checks written to schools.
 Collection of non-sufficient fund (NSF) checks will be made through an automatic withdrawal from the check writer's account.
-South Carolina law allows a maximum 'bad check' fee of \$30, which will be collected along with the returned check.
+South Carolina law allows a maximum "bad check" fee of \$30, which will be collected along with the returned check.